jbellsey/redux-model-utils/docs/api-reference.md

     model = modelBuilder( /* ... */ ),

-    // call "sever"; this can only be done once. it removes the private
+    // call "severPrivateActions"; this can only be done once. it removes the
-    // action from the main "model.actions" object, and returns a new
+    // private actions from the main "model.actions" object, and returns a new
-    // object map with all of the private actions in the model privateActions = model.severPrivateActions();
+    // object map with all of the private actions in the model
+    //
+    privateActions = model.severPrivateActions();

 export default model;